-The single most-asked question at Pennsylvania's 52 Area Agencies on Aging is some version of "I cannot keep doing this, how do I get a break?"
-Every PA caregiver eventually arrives at it.
-The good news: Pennsylvania respite care runs on eight distinct funding rails, more than most states, and a single PA family can stack three or four of them in the same calendar year if they know what to ask for.
-The bad news: nobody hands you a single brochure that maps them all.
-The Family Caregiver Support Program staff at your AAA know FCSP.
-The Community HealthChoices managed-care plan service coordinator knows CHC.
+Pennsylvania respite care runs on eight distinct funding rails in 2026, and a single family can stack three or four of them in the same year.
+Help exists; the hard part is that nobody hands you one brochure mapping all eight.
+If you have hit the wall every caregiver eventually hits, some version of "I cannot keep doing this, how do I get a break?", know that this is where most families start.
+The Family Caregiver Support Program staff at your Area Agency on Aging know FCSP.
+The Community HealthChoices service coordinator knows CHC.
 The hospice nurse knows the Medicare hospice respite benefit.
 The VA Caregiver Support Coordinator knows PCAFC.
-Almost nobody knows all eight rails.
-This guide does.
-It walks every Pennsylvania family, dual-eligible, mid-income non-Medicaid, hospice, dementia, veteran, kinship, rural, I/DD, through every respite path the Commonwealth and the federal government will pay for in 2026, with eligibility, cost, application logistics, and (most importantly) how to stack them.
-The most important number to save right now: PA Link to Aging and Disability Resources at 1-800-753-8827.
+Almost nobody knows all eight.
+This guide walks every Pennsylvania family, dual-eligible, mid-income non-Medicaid, hospice, dementia, veteran, kinship, rural, and I/DD, through every respite path the Commonwealth and the federal government will pay for in 2026, with eligibility, cost, how to apply, and how to stack them.
+The most important number to save right now: PA Link to Aging and Disability Resources at 1-800-753-8827.,

 How to use this guide